-By the time I started school, my parents had equipped me with writing, reading, and listening skills that would allow me to excel at a young age.
-They were always present at school meetings, parent-teacher conferences, and even worked as volunteers for school events.
-Even now, as I continue through my doctoral program, my mom and dad always ask about what topics I am teaching, how students’ receive my lessons, offer suggestions that might help get students more engaged, and never hesitate to remind me that the work I am doing matters and is needed.
-They continue to disprove the myth that Mexican Americans simply do not care about education.
+Inspire of and despite their (mis)treatment, my mom and dad taught me that there is joy in learning and knowledge creating processes: By the time I started school, they had equipped me with writing, reading, and listening skills that would allow me to excel at a young age.
+They were always present at school meetings, parent-teacher conferences, and volunteered at school events.
+Even now, they always ask about what topics I am researching, what I’m teaching, how students’ receive my lessons, offer suggestions that might help get students more engaged, and never hesitate to remind me that the work I am doing matters and is needed.

 As my first teachers, my parents helped me understand that education can be a site for consciousness raising and individual and community empowerment.

 I stand on their shoulders as they continue to inspire my teaching philosophy, pedagogical practices and passion to work with and learn from our communities.